 Adding further to the cost is the price of haulage, which has also shot up.
 In the UK the Road Haulage Association says 15,000 lorry drivers born outside the UK have returned to their home countries either because of Brexit or the coronavirus.
 On top of that, 30,000 HGV driver tests were cancelled last year because of the Covid restrictions.
 Add natural wastage through age, career changes and mortality, and the UK has been left with a shortage of around 60,000 HGV drivers.
 Some put the figure at nearer 100,000.

-With so many incentives to invest in machinery, stone companies have not been waiting to see what the big European stone show of Marmo+Mac has to offer from its return to the showground in Verona, Italy, this year after being online only last year.
+With so many incentives to invest in machinery, stone companies have not been waiting to see what the big European stone show of Marmo+Mac has to offer from its return to the showground in Verona, Italy, in 2021, after being online only in 2020.

 The difficulties and uncertainties of travel, especially on aeroplanes, have curtailed enthusiasm for it in the UK, and in spite of the lifting of some restrictions and the introduction of the trafficlight system for destinations, at the time of going to press in August the Foreign, Commonwealth & Development Office (FCDO) was advising against all but essential travel to the whole of Italy based on the current assessment of Covid-19 risks.

 Concerns about travel left a lot of the stone industry in this country deciding not to visit Marmo+Mac in 2021.
 Even some of the UK machinery agents, who normally support their principals every year in Verona, were not intending to visit Marmo+Mac this year, or had not yet made up their minds as Italy was shutting down for its August holiday – although that holiday was shorter this year for some of the manufacturers struggling to meet a high level of demand for their machines.